-Professor Makoto Shichida was born in 1929.
-He is a fellow of the International Academy of Education and advisor to the Japan Mathematical Certification Association.
-He holds a doctorate in education and is a well known public figure in Japan for his numerous contributions to brain research and learning achievements.
-He was awarded the highest Honorable Merit Prize by the World Science Council in 1997 and the World Peace Prize in 1998.
+Professor Makoto Shichida was a fellow of the International Academy of Education and advisor to the Japan Mathematical Certification Association.
+He had a doctorate in education and was a well known public figure in Japan for his numerous contributions to brain research and learning achievements.
+He was awarded the highest honorable Merit Prize by the World Science Council, a distinguished service for World Peace Grand Knight Title in 1997 and the World Peace Prize in 1998.
 In 2003, he was bestowed the Swedish Academy for Health and Medical Sciences Grand Prize and the Higashiku Ninomiya Invention Award.

-Having more than 40 years of research behind him and twenty over years of successful practice, he is leading a worldwide revolution in education which is changing the way we understand children, their brain capabilities and their learning styles.
+Having more than forty years of research behind him and thirty over years of successful practice, he led a worldwide revolution in education which was changing the way we understand children, their brain capabilities and their learning styles.

 His training institute emphasizes the importance of parent-child bonding and how this will impact the quality of brain stimulation.
-He feels that all children are born with unique abilities which are innate and easy to develop with proper training and parental guidance.
+He felt that all children were born with unique abilities which were innate and easy to develop with proper training and parental guidance.

 Today, there are more than 450 Shichida establishments in Japan and his work is now helping thousands of parents and children in Singapore and Malaysia develop the foundation for future learning success.